Shareability Network Based Decomposition Approach for Solving Large-scale Single School Routing Problems: Experiments

 The Boston road network $G_r=(V_r ,E_r)$ is obtained from Open Street Maps (OSM)~\cite{OpenStreetMap} using the open source Python library OSMnx \cite{BOEING2017126}.
 All the visualizations of the results are generated using the Python library NetworkX \cite{SciPyProceedings_11} and Matplotlib.
 The implementation used for the $\sfunction{PathTsp}$ function is shown in \ref{apend:tsp}.
-We use the state-of-the-art ILP solver Gurobi 7.5.2~\cite{gurobi} for solving the assignment problem in the experiments (with a 3600 second maximum computation time).
-We also make the following assumptions based on the BPS data, school district requirements, and reasonable system parameters: \begin{itemize} \item School buses can start at any location in the network. \item The delay time $d$ (in seconds) for buses at each bus stop $m$ follows a function $d = 15 + 5 \cdot n(m)$ , where $n(m)$ is the number of students at the bus stop $m$. \item Each door-to-door student has the same vitual maximum walking distance $d_s^{max} = 0.5$ miles. \item There is no restriction on the bus fleet size and the school bus capacity $C = 72$. \item The maximum travel time for students is $t^{max} = 3600$ seconds. \item The set of potential bus stops $M$ is same to the set of nodes in the road network $V_r$. \item The set of alternate modes $A$ only contains dedicated single occupancy vehicles (e.g. single student by taxi/ride-hail). \item The cost of owning a bus is $\alpha_1 = 200$ dollars per day and the cost for operating a bus is $\alpha_2 = 1$ dollar per mile~\cite{Bus}.
+We used off-the-shelf ILP solver Gurobi 9.0.3~\cite{gurobi} for solving the assignment problem in the experiments (with a 21600-second maximum computation time).
+We adopt the following assumptions and parameter choices, primarily based on the rules specified for the BPS challenge, which were determined based on school district requirements and practical considerations.
+This allows us to accurately compare our results against other solutions techniques for these benchmark instances.
+The parameters corresponding to alternate modes are our choices. \begin{itemize} \item School buses can start at any location in the network. \item The delay time $t^{delay}_m$ (in seconds) for buses at each bus stop $m$ follows a function $t^{delay}_m = 15 + 5 \cdot n(m)$ , where $n(m)$ is the number of students at the bus stop $m$. \item Each door-to-door student has the same virtual maximum walking distance $d_s^{max} = 0.5$ miles. \item There is no restriction on the bus fleet size and the school bus capacity $C = 72$. \item The maximum ride time for students is $t^{max} = 3600$ seconds. \item The set of potential bus stops $M$ is same to the set of nodes in the road network $V_r$. \item The set of alternate modes $A$ only contains dedicated single occupancy vehicles (e.g. single student by taxi/ride-hail), i.e., $A = \{direct\}$. \item The fixed cost of each bus (including the driver wage) is $\alpha_{C_1}^b = 200$ dollars per day.
+The cost for operating a bus is $\alpha_{C_2}^b = 1$ dollar per mile~\cite{Bus}.
 This implies that the capital cost for ownership is much larger than the operational cost, which leads to solutions that minimize the number of buses needed.
-The cost for taking a dedicated vehicle is $\alpha_3 = 2$ dollars per mile~\cite{Uber}. \end{itemize}
+The cost for taking a dedicated vehicle is $\alpha_C^{direct} = 2$ dollars per mile~\cite{Uber}. \end{itemize}